preciofishbone/OmniaDocsG2/general-assets/creating-app-templates/index.rst

 **This page is being edited.
 Will be finished soon**

 In Omnia, templates for Publishing apps, Communities and Teamwork are created in a simlar way.
 This page describes the general options for these three types of templates.
-See the respective page in Omnia Admin for more information (links below).
+See the respective page in Omnia Admin for more information (links at the bottom of this page).

 Images in this description from templates for Publishing Apps.